Please ensure Javascript is enabled for purposes of website accessibility

 Tale of the Tape: Apple vs. Amazon Stock

-Amazon has more cash and cash per share, with $64 billion in total cash compared to just $61 billion for Apple.
-Meanwhile, the companies have almost identical institutional ownership, right around 60%.
+Amazon has more cash and cash per share, with $89 billion in total cash compared to just $62 billion for Apple.
+Meanwhile, the companies are both heavily owned by institutions, but AMZN does have a slight edge there.

 So now let’s move to some technical analysis of the two stocks.

-Like most growth stocks, AMZN was flying high until the end of 2021, touching as high as 187 a share (split-adjusted) last November before pulling back to the low 100s in May and June, bouncing in the late summer, and selling off to pre-pandemic levels.
-All told, AMZN stock is down 1.5% in the last year, underperforming the Nasdaq (up 7% in the same period).
+Like most growth stocks, AMZN was flying high until the end of 2021, touching as high as 187 a share (split-adjusted) before pulling back to the low 100s in May and June, bouncing in the late summer, and selling off to pre-pandemic levels to close out the year.
+Since the end of 2022, however, it’s been a totally different story, with AMZN up 117%.

 And we’re talking about the long run here, not just the next six to nine months.
 Both AAPL and AMZN are stocks you’d be wise to hold in your long-term or retirement portfolio.
-But Amazon stock was growing faster than AAPL before the coronavirus.
-Now that business has returned to something close to normal, I think Amazon still has the more diversified list of offerings, and the stock is coming off a period of underperformance.
+But I think Amazon has the more diversified list of offerings.

 If you want to know what other, less obvious growth stocks we’re currently recommending, consider taking a trial subscription to Cabot Top Ten Trader.
 It’s a weekly list of the market’s 10 best momentum stocks, complete with loss limits and buy ranges.